alopez/alopez.github.com/join.md

 idea about what you want to do, then I will simply refer you back to this page.
 I don't do this to discourage you and it doesn't mean you shouldn't apply!
-But it does mean that I can't help you at this stage and you'll need to some more thinking about your own interests first.
+But it does mean that I can't help you at this stage and you'll need to do some more thinking about your own interests first.
 Here is what I'm currently interested in:

 Natural language understanding systems confront a menagerie of complex and